About Oaklandon Family Vet | Indianapolis, IN

 We work hard to be Indianapolis’ leading animal care provider.
 That means outfitting our clinic with cutting-edge technology and hiring smart, caring people to bring the furry members of your family the best care possible.
-Our team is highly skilled and can perform all major veterinary services like dentistry, spays & neuters, ear cropping, and much more.
+Our team is highly skilled and can perform all major veterinary services like dentistry, spays & neuters, and much more.
 Come see our staff in action, you will never want to take your pets anywhere else.

 Local, loving care for your dog or cat in Indianapolis.

 “Great clinic!
 My family has been coming for several years and would never go anywhere else.”